GAVI uses the principles set out in the Paris Declaration on Aid Effectiveness to guide its work

 GAVI provides support for countries' own priorities as set out in their national immunisation and health plans.
 National immunisation programmes are the vehicle for GAVI support, which is audited wherever possible using the countries' own procedures.

 By pooling resources at the global level and working through an Alliance partnership model, international support for developing countries' immunisation and health plans is better harmonised.
-GAVI also actively supports harmonisation efforts through the International Health Partnership.
-To further streamline external support for health system strengthening behind national plans, GAVI is working with the Global Fund to Fight AIDS, TB and Malaria, the World Bank and the World Health Organization to set up a new Health Systems Funding Platform.
+GAVI also actively supports harmonisation efforts through the International Health Partnership (IHP+) and through its health system strengthening (HSS) cash support.
+To further streamline external support for health system strengthening behind national plans, GAVI supports working with national health sector coordinating committees (or equivalent) and joint annual reviews (JAR).

 Managing for results